TreeBASE/treebase/INSTALL.md

 - Vladimir Gapeyev updated this in Feb-Mar 2010 for the NESCent install
 - Rutger Vos ported the instructions to the install at Naturalis in July 2017

-The goal of the instructions is to extract a subset of the TB2 development environment sufficient to run loading on the server.
+The goal of the steps below is to extract a subset of the TB2 development environment sufficient to run [LOADING.md](LOADING.md) on the server.
 This circumvents the more complex task of re-creating a full-fledged development environment on the server.

 Set up working environment
 --------------------------